Words by: Liam Woods

 The 83mm English threaded bottom bracket uses the same design as the 68/73mm system but measures 83mm wide.
 This is most usually seen on downhill mountain bikes in order to maintain the most efficient chainline.

 A lot of road bikes and fat bikes use specialty sizes.
 For example, some fat-bikes from Surly utilize a 121mm and 131mm shell width.
 The 386/392 Evo standard is similar to the PF30 standard but uses a wider shell with the bearings inside a set of cups.
 For road bikes, the 386/392 Evo use a 86.5mm wide shell.
+This is so you can have the large bearing of a bb30/pf30 shell but the width of english threaded with outboard bearings or bb92 system.
 These are all the more reason to make sure you are getting the correct brand and size when purchasing the correct bottom bracket.
 If you aren't confident you're buying the right size BB for your bike, please ask us.
 We deal with this stuff all day every day and are happy to help ensure you get the right stuff for your bike.

 The majority of crank spindles come in either a 24mm or 30mm diameter.
 Below are some of the most popular brands and sizes.

 All in all, after reading this you've got some proof that bottom brackets are a confusing topic.
+While they certainly are not getting easier, we have tried to help clear up some issues and possible give some knowledge about picking what works for you.
 If you've found your answer here, awesome!
 Go get yourself some fresh new bike parts.
 If you've still got questions, please don't hesitate to contact us.
 We can help you figure out your BB size, spindle size, what cranks fit your bike, etc. We eat, sleep and breathe bicycles so rest assured, we'll figure it out :)